-Second, we get excited about companies that are redesigning the everyday.
-We think of this as products that are highly habitual, or that consumers interact with on a daily basis.
-WHOOP, a personal fitness tracking device and subscription that was recently valued at over $1.2 billion, is used every single day by millions of consumers to better understand their health.
+Second, as we’ve shared above, we’re excited about companies that are redesigning the everyday.
+We think of this as products that are highly habitual, or that consumers interact with frequently.
+Our portfolio company WHOOP, a personal fitness tracking device and subscription that was recently valued at over $1.2 billion, is used every single day by millions of consumers to better understand their health.
 Slack and Zoom are used every single day by their business customers.
 And companies like Peloton enable purchases that may not happen very often, but are products that you will interact with every single day in your home.

 Third, we look for companies that we think are relevant to everyday people.
 This means something a little different depending on whether you are talking about consumer businesses or B2B products, but our belief is that the biggest and most impactful companies will need to be ones that redesign the lives of mass consumers or large populations of business users.
 It’s not surprising that the biggest ecommerce companies of the last few years — Wayfair, Chewy, Dollar Shave Club, and Jet — were all mass market focused businesses, not ones targeting niche or luxury consumers.

-We will still strive to help founders by being high-conviction, hands-on investors that drive to decisions, lead rounds, and actively engage with our portfolio companies.
+We continue to strive to help founders by being high-conviction, hands-on investors who drive to decisions, lead rounds, and actively engage with our portfolio companies.
 And we invest across the spectrum of seed / pre-seed / post-seed rounds, for companies before they have meaningful traction, regardless of whether they are raising a few hundred thousand or several million dollars.
 Early-stage investing is still the only thing we do.